-A school must always be a fire safety place for our children, school fire safety measures, fire devices, fire drills, fire exits, fire escapes fire alarms are just components of a good school fire safety measures.
+A school must always understand the Importance of Fire Prevention and be a fire safe place for our children.
+School fire safety measures, fire devices, fire drills, fire exits, fire escapes fire alarms are just components of a good school fire safety measures.

 School fire tragedies and disasters can be prevented if proper fire safety measures are in place and religiously implemented, school authorities are well informed, right school personnels are suitably designated to implement such measures, all government fire safety policies are followed and of course proper training and cooperation by students and faculties.

 School fire prevention is important for the simple reason that a lot of kids are gathered at one spot and a single fire can affect all of them.
 The chemistry lab which includes huge number of flammable fluids is particularly at risk.
 A fire in such locations can go out of control and hence, fire safety in schools is now an incredibly important issue.